algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Test_Plans.md

 -By suddenly cutting the current of the device.

 -Finally, what we expect from the device is to discover if  the device can still function for a bit of time even if the power goes down.

+-Test done, 25/10/2022

+-Results: The device stops functioning immediately after the current is cut

+-Comments: If the device looses it's current, the device stops functioning immediately.
+If the current stops, the device will not function.

+-Status: Test solved.

 **Eleventh Tes**t: